sicked-tiger/PTCGPB-Solo/README.md

 *Thanks for your support, and let’s keep those god packs coming!* 😄

-# **__Arturo's Pokemon Trading Card Game Pocket Bot v3.2.0__**
+# **__Arturo's Pokemon Trading Card Game Pocket Bot v3.3.0__**
--# *Special thanks to @pandaporo. for bringing adb inputs to my attention for v2.0* -# *Thanks to Bonney, malloc, RONSLOW, ivanoski, Let, robinesch, azureWOX, Havvak and everyone else who helped test and contributed.*
+-# *Special thanks to azureWox, Flubsthefool, havaak, pifobi for their code contributions* -# *Thanks to everyone who has helped test or has contributed their suggestions to make the bot better!*

 **__What does this do?__**
 - Rerolls accounts to 26 cards in under 3 mins from account creation to deletion stopping an instance if it gets a god pack.